the1lab/1lab/src/Data/Wellfounded/W.lagda.md

 Typically, we prove results about path spaces of inductive types via **encode-decode** arguments.
-The general idea is that if a type `T` is an inductive type, then we can construct a type family `Code : T → T → Type` via recursion on `T` which describe the equality type between each pair of constructors.
+The general idea is that if a type `T` is an inductive type, then we can construct a type family `Code : T → T → Type` via recursion on `T` which describes the equality type between each pair of constructors.
 We then construct a pair of maps

 - `encode : ∀ (x y : T) → x ≡ y → Code x y`